SoftwareAG/c8y-docs/content/web/tutorials-bundle/remove-login-and-authentication.md

 ### Brief background

 The removal of all authentication is not possible.
-In order to get around it you need to pass default credentials that the application will read upon request.
+In order to get around it you must pass default credentials that the application will read upon request.
 Your goal is to trigger the login with the default credentials before the application requests the login page because it is not authenticated.

 The login functionality is part of the `CoreModule` in the  `@c8y/ngx-components` package which is loaded when Angular bootstraps the application.
-The default credentials need to be passed to the API before that happens.
+The default credentials must be passed to the API before that happens.
 The result will be that, when Angular loads the initial page, the user will be already authenticated and the login page will be skipped.

 ### 1. Initialize a new application